r0c/search-guard-ssl-docs/openssl.md

 ###java.lang.UnsatisfiedLinkError
 * OpenSSL is not installed, see above
 * Apache Portable Runtime (APR) is not installed, see above

+###Alpine Linux
+Alpine Linux does not work out of the box.
+You need to compile the tc-native library yourself.
+Pls. refer to [this post](https://groups.google.com/forum/?utm_medium=email&utm_source=footer#!msg/search-guard/dLr4SYeDMOE/915APogFBQAJ) and this github repository https://github.com/pires/netty-tcnative-alpine

 ###Further reading
 * More about netty-tcnative can be found here: